rudra-tiwari162/aashus/README.md

 # Aashus

-Aashus is a modern, full-stack e-commerce web application built with the ReactJS & TypeScript for the froentend and FastAPI & PostgreSQL in the backend.
+Aashus is a modern, full-stack e-commerce web application built with the ReactJS & TypeScript for the frontend and FastAPI & PostgreSQL in the backend.
 It's designed to provide a seamless and enjoyable shopping experience for users, with a focus on performance, scalability, and user-friendliness.

 ## About The Project